top of page

 Public talks

 The Society holds public talks at Trinity School, Shirley Road, Croydon CR9 7AT.
+The next one is Thursday 9th January.
 Further details of the talks programme and location are set out in the Talks tab.

 Talks are open to all, there is no charge, but we have a suggested donation of £3 towards society funds.
 Refreshments priced at 50p are available during the break.